The 22 Best Tesla Model Y & 3 Accessories

 Enter the sliding console organizer.
 A few other brands make it, but I love this one from Basenor.
 For me, this brand has a pretty good quality track record with accessories for the car so far.
 The organizer is felted black, matching the stock look and feel of the console area this slides into.

 Here’s another winner from the Basenor brand.
-I tried another design of this center console organizer from Taptes and it was horrible (see bottom of this post).
+I tried another design of this center console organizer from Taptes and it was horrible (see it at the bottom of this post).
 This one from Basenor fixes the issue of the door falling out all the time in an unexpected way.

 Basenor’s design has the sliding door on a track, which has two lock positions for close and open.
 I must say that the plastic finish on this model has lots of frayed edges, like you can clearly tell the product was injection molded, and never had the spillover filed off or sanded down.